Step 1

 latexmk -v

-Use the official MiKTeX installer for macOS. macOS environments usually expose Perl already (/usr/bin/perl), but you should verify from Terminal before moving on.
+macOS environments usually expose Perl already (/usr/bin/perl), while Linux varies by distribution.
+In both environments, verify from Terminal before moving on.

 perl --version